Low Sodium Pizza Recipe

 I added a few fresh mozzarella balls to my pizza, which I can easily find at the grocery store.
 If you choose to add cheese to this pizza, here are a few of my favorite lower sodium cheese options.

-• Fresh Mozzarella – I get fresh mozzarella balls packed in water, which can be lower in sodium than other cheeses.
+- Fresh Mozzarella – I get fresh mozzarella balls packed in water, which can be lower in sodium than other cheeses.
 For example, this fresh mozzarella has just 40mg of sodium per serving.
-I love it on this pizza, my caprese salad bites, or just tossed with hot pasta and my salt free tomato sauce.
+I love it on this pizza, my low sodium caprese salad bites, or just tossed with hot pasta and my salt free tomato sauce.

-• Ricotta Cheese – I love enjoying a low salt ricotta with lasagnas, pasta bakes, or just spread on toast with a drizzle of honey and fruit.
+- Ricotta Cheese – I love enjoying a low salt ricotta with lasagnas, pasta bakes, or just spread on toast with a drizzle of honey and fruit.
 This ricotta has just 50mg of sodium for a ¼ cup serving!
-You can even make your own ricotta (all you need is milk, vinegar, and cheesecloth), by following my easy recipe here.
+You can even make your own ricotta (all you need is milk, vinegar, and cheesecloth), by following my easy low sodium ricotta cheese recipe.

 Prep the No Salt Added Dough